 New Kasp™ Assay for EPH in Barley

 The James Hutton Institute has completed a ten month InnovateUK funded project with the Scotch Whisky Research Institute (SWRI), Edinburgh, resulting in the development of a new EPH KASP™ marker assay, available to purchase from James Hutton Limited.
-Please contact Laura Paterson for more details in the first instance.
+Please contact our Business Development Manager Dan Langford for more details in the first instance.

 The improved genetic marker can be used by barley breeders to unequivocally identify potential epiheterodendrin (EPH) non-producing barley varieties at the earliest stages of the breeding process.

 James Hutton Limited will also offer a laboratory testing service for EPH using the KASP™ marker, using a two-rep test.
 Please contact Vanessa Young for further information and to book tests.

 £47 per sample

 DNA extraction from leaf material (1 sample) £11

 Read more about the newly developed marker, here

 Resistance to Barley Yellow Mosaic Virus (BaYMV) and Barley Mild Mosaic Virus (BaMMV)

 James Hutton Limited screens barley lines/varieties for resistance to BaMMV and two strains of BaYMV using a fluorescently labelled molecular marker, Bmac29.
 The test is carried out alongside reference DNA samples from cultivars known to be susceptible, rym4 resistant (BaMMV and BaYMV-1) or rym 5 resistant (BaMMV, BaYMV-1 and BaYMV-2).
 Resulting DNA profiles are analysed to determine their resistance status.